-End of Term: Any student who receives a Failing (F) grade at the end of a term or receives an Incomplete (I) grade, the probation policy will take effect.
+End of Term: Any student who receives a Failing (F) grade or receives an Incomplete (I) on the end of term report card, will be immediately placed on academic probation for a maximum of two weeks.
 Should the student have an Incomplete (I), they will have a grace period to complete and achieve a passing grade in the teacher's designated time frame.
-If the time frame is not met, then the Incomplete (I) will default to a Failing (F) grade.
-Students with a Failing (F) grade will be placed on Academic Probation and not be eligible to participate in school activities/sports or, be taken out of class for such activities until the following requirements are met:
+If the time frame is not met, then the Incomplete (I) will default to a Failing (F) grade and be placed on academic probation.
+Students placed on Academic Probation will not be eligible to participate in school extracurricular activities or be taken out of class for such activities.